NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 The `RelCacheEntry` data field details are as follows:
 * `relCatEntry`: Stores the relation's cached Relation Catalog entry.
 * `dirty`: Indicates whether the Relation Catalog entry has been modified.
 The Relation Catalog entries with the set dirty bit are written back to disk when an open relation is closed in the cache memory.
-* `recId`: Stores the record id {blockNum, slotNum} of the relation's entry in the Relation Catalog block on the disk.
+* `recId`: Stores the record id `{blockNum, slotNum}` of the relation's entry in the Relation Catalog block on the disk.
 This is useful during the write back of the catalog entry to disk if it had been modified.
-* `searchIndex`: Stores the record id {blockNum, slotNum} of the record block corresponding to the last (previous) search hit in the relation.
+* `searchIndex`: Stores the record id `{blockNum, slotNum}` of the record block corresponding to the last (previous) search hit in the relation.
 Linear search algorithm of the Block Access Layer starts searching for the next hit from the previous hit location.
-The entries are initialized to {-1, -1} each time the relation is loaded to the cache memory.
-When every record of the relation has been searched, the linear search algorithm resets the searchIndex value to {-1, -1}.
+The entries are initialized to `{-1, -1}` each time the relation is loaded to the cache memory.
+When every record of the relation has been searched, the linear search algorithm resets the searchIndex value to `{-1, -1}`.
 ```cpp
 typedef struct RelCacheEntry {